-With a growing population in the San Elizario community, the need exists for the school district to continue to grow in order to provide a quality education and ensure student success.
+The San Elizario community, exists to provide a quality education and ensure student success.
 San Elizario High School features a state-of-the-art library that not only exceeds the state requirements necessary to provide that education, but extended weekly hours to ensure that the community will be able to utilize the facility as well.
+The San Elizario High School Library is open from 7:30 a.m. to 4:30 p.m.